pdubslax/pdubslax.github.io/_posts/2022-11-14-mnf3-preview-week-10.md

 ***69% - 5.11 pts: We're going streaking (4-5) v Bo Yo?
 No. Bo Bad!
 (3-6)***

 Devonta Smith - needs 5.2 for Dan to win.
 Last week, he scored 3.2.
 The week before: 4.8.
 The week before that: BYE.
 This guy can't score 5.2 to save his life!
-In classic "were going streaking" fashion, Dan looks to lock up the dub and move to 500 after racking up a whopping 0 pts from his RB core - by starting an injured Zeke, and lowering the hammer by starting that SF fullback beefboy, a part of an absolutely stacked backfield.
+In classic "were going streaking" fashion, Dan looks to lock up the dub and move to 500 after racking up a whopping 0 pts from his RB core - by starting an injured Zeke, and lowering the hammer by starting that SF fullback beefboy, a part of an absolutely stacked norcal backfield.
 Skylar may not have all the mucho gusto in the cantina, but he does have the most rostered QBs in the league - at a healthy 3.
-It is Monday night - LET'S PLAY FOOTBALL!
+It is Monday night - LET'S PLAY DENTIST!

 <br/>